 What is Headband?#

 Every project gets automatic API keys, built-in CORS support for browser-side search, and a dashboard for managing indexes, documents, and settings.
-You can switch engines per project without changing any API calls.
+Run your catalog on Meilisearch, your logs on Elasticsearch, and your autocomplete on Typesense — all under the same project, same API key.

 Quick Start#